konmenel/pdf2jpeg2pdf/README.md

 # pdf2jpeg2pdf
-A simple Python tool that convert PDF to JPEG and back to PDF
+A simple Python tool that convert PDF to JPEG and back to PDF.

+Use this if you are going to print a PDF document with lots of vector images using the printer "HP® Officejet Pro X551dw".
+Trust me!

 ## Installation
 You can install the tool using git and pip: